 Like spent time, spent cost propagates upwards through parent issues and a summary is displayed on the project overview page.

-#2 Updated by Parth Arora almost 11 years ago
+#2 Updated by Parth Arora about 11 years ago

 This feature is something that even I was hoping would be included in Redmine sooner than later.
 That being said, I would like to add that this feature should be built in a way that it has access control over the cost details.
 Because in most cases most organizations would not want the developers to know the cost incurred in implementing a certain functionality or module

-#7 Updated by Anonymous almost 8 years ago
+#7 Updated by Anonymous about 8 years ago

 Sam McLeod wrote:

 We're (Infoxchange.net.au) working on a simple plugin that'll calculate costs based on time logged against a ticket.

 I'll add an update when we publish it (should be very simple).

 Here you go, this is a quick and dirty version: https://github.com/infoxchange/time-is-money